Western Animation: Littlest Pet Shop (2012)

 - Made of Explodium: In episode 3 when Blythe makes Zoe a sweater out of her fur it promptly bursts.

 - Magic Realism: Apart from Blythe's ability to talk to animals and the occasional cartoony gag, the show is pretty down to earth.
+Until "In The Loop" in which that something supernatural is actually confirmed, and not a fantasy.

 - Martial Arts and Crafts: Mrs. Twombly had used (and popularized) the use of kung-fu for quilting.